 - Orthodontist payment plan (anyone else have a kiddo with braces?
 These are crazy expensive!)

-You might also have things like:
+You might also have items like:

 - Home Equity Line of Credit (or HELOC)